gokulkr14/apigee_environment_migrationtool/readme.md

 ##Installation

-1. Clone the project to local file system
+1. Clone the project to local file system or use npm install -g apigee_environment_migrationtool skip bleow steps
 2. Open the command prompt
 3. Navigate to the project directory
 4. npm install -g